rmacfie/addlib/README.md

 dotnet add package AddLib
 ```

-AddLib has a single external reference to the lightweight
+AddLib has a two external references to the lightweight
+`Microsoft.Extensions.DependencyInjection.Abstractions` and
-`Microsoft.Extensions.DependencyInjection.Abstractions` package, which will
+`Microsoft.Extensions.Configuration.Abstractions` packages, which will
 also be installed implicitly.